UTAH FAFSA HELP

 - Created by USHE for the 26-27 FAFSA.

-- If you need the video in another language, you can click the gear icon/settings button in the bottom right corner of the YouTube video, then click “subtitles,” then click on “auto translate” and then choose a language from the list.
+- If you need the video in a different language, click the settings button in the bottom right corner of the YouTube video, select “subtitles,” then choose “auto translate” and pick a language from the list.

 - What You’ll Need to Complete the 2026-27 FAFSA